dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

  | | Bit 3.
 1 if a Query is present and it has an OPT Resource Record.
  | | Bit 4.
 1 if a Response is present and it has an OPT Resource Record.
  | | Bit 5.
 1 if a Response is present but has no Question.
- | | Bit 6.
-1 if a Response came from the server cache.
 ||
 query-opcode | Q | Query OPCODE.
 ||